chetnashah/javawork/androidbasics/LiveData.md

 ```
 The `observe() method takes a LifecycleOwner object`.
 Adds the given observer to the observers list within the lifespan of the given owner.

+**It is like saying I want to observe, but respecting this lifecycle component I pass in.**

 Example:
 ```kt